If you’re debating a staycation in Ireland over the coming months when things get back to normal, this place should tickle your fancy.

-Not only does it offer fine views (one of which can be enjoyed from the bath!) out over the surrounding countryside, it’s also based in the mighty village of Doolin in County Clare.
+Not only do they offer fine views (one of which can be enjoyed from the bath!) out over the surrounding countryside, as the name suggests, they’re also based in the mighty village of Doolin in County Clare.

 If you’re not familiar with Doolin, it’s a buzzy little village that’s a stone’s throw from some of the best natural attractions in the county.